-Advanced Legal Clinic

-Civil Field Placement Clinic

-Consumer Rights Clinic

-Criminal Litigation Clinic

-Family Law Clinic

-Homeless Advocacy Clinic

-Judicial Externship

-Legal Clinic

-Legal Services for Children

-Real Estate Clinic
+Advanced Legal Clinic Civil Field Placement Clinic Consumer Rights Clinic Criminal Litigation Clinic Family Law Clinic Homeless Advocacy Clinic Judicial Externship Legal Clinic

-To be eligible for a judicial externship, a student must have completed 3 law school terms, including Evidence, and must meet other GPA and course prerequisites.
+Students must receive approval from the Director of Externship Programs to enroll.
+Students must have completed at least 3 law school terms, including Evidence, and must meet other GPA and course prerequisites.

-Students who have completed 28 units of law school, are in good academic standing, and have received consent of the particular externship clinic instructor or the Director of Externship Programs, are eligible to enroll in any of the externship courses except as noted above.
+Students who have completed 28 units of law school and are in good academic standing are eligible to enroll in any of the externship courses except as noted above.